graysonhicks/gatsby-plugin-loadable-components-ssr/README.md

 ## Problem

-As described in [the documentation](https://loadable-components.com/docs/server-side-rendering/) a series of steps must be follow to implement server-side rendering in your app.
+As described in [the documentation](https://loadable-components.com/docs/server-side-rendering/) a series of steps must be followed to implement server-side rendering in your app.
 However, it's not trivial to apply them to a gatsby application.

 ## Solution